 18. Exercise Together

-Make your family a fit family.
 Have some fun with your family members by creating time to exercise together, either indoors or outdoors.
+You can do exercises like bike riding, playing basketball, or swimming at the community pool.

 19. Create a Family To-Do List